rack-io/rackio-documentation/docs/data.md

     tag_engine.write_tag("car1", new_car)
 ```

-You can define your models with custom parameters and custom methods, so you can abstract and encapsulate object behaviour, and save these in tags.
+You can define your models with custom parameters and custom methods, so you can abstract and encapsulate object behaviour, and save these in the tag engine.

 ---